siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 Tool Setup
 ------------

 The SiliconCompiler project depends on a number of external tools (synthesis, placement, routing, etc).
 Installation instructions for these tools are best written by the original authors so we will not include them here.
-For convenience, links to installation documentation for all supported tools can be found in the tools directory of the reference manual :ref:`Tools<Tools directory>`.
+For convenience, links to installation documentation for all supported tools can be found in the tools directory of the reference manual :ref:`here<Tools directory>`.

 The tool installation process can be skipped entirely by leveraging the :ref:`Remote Processing<Remote processing>` workflow to access a server with pre-installed tools.